OneKey-Network/addressability-framework/mvp-spec/operator-design.md

 ✅ reduces the server to server (S2S) calls to a minimum, making nodes more reliable.

-✅ is transparent to users and regulators (cookies and requests are human readable).
+✅ is easier to debug (cookies and requests are human-readable).

 ✅ data received from the operator as a full page redirect can be processed by a web server **or in the browser**, in Javascript, because no decryption is needed.